BAMresearch/parallel-abus/README.md

 ### Module-Specific Logging Levels

-You can set different logging levels for different modules within the library:
+You can set different logging levels for different modules within the library.
+There are two approaches depending on your needs:

+#### Using Helper Functions (Recommended for Simple Cases)

+Use `configure_module_logging()` when you want the same handler(s) with different levels:

 ```python
 import logging